ncatlab/nlab-content/pages/1/9/3/4/24391/content.md

  A direct method to prove that the category of algebras of $D$, $Alg(D)$, is equivalent to the category of superconvex spaces is to show that the *comparison functor* $\Phi: \mathbf{SCvx} \rightarrow Alg(D)$ has a two-sided inverse $\Psi: Alg(D) \rightarrow \mathbf{SCvx}$.
 This functor is defined on objects by taking $\Psi( \alpha:D X \rightarrow X )$ as the set $X$ with the superconvex structure defined by $\sum_{i \in \mathbb{N}} p_i x_i = \alpha(\sum_{i \in \mathbb{N}} p_i x_i)$ where the countable sum on the right hand side is a formal countable sum, which is an element of $D X$.
 Given any map of algebras $f: (X,h) \rightarrow (Y,k)$ it follows, as shown by the (only) proof given on the  [[Giry monad]] page is that the function $f$, which we now view in $\mathbf{Set}$, is necessarily a countably affine map.
 (Simply replace the terms $\sum_{i \in \mathbb{N}}p_i \delta_{x_i}$ with the term $\sum_{i \in \mathbb{N}}p_i x_i$ which is an element in $D X$.)
 \end{proof}

 The category $\mathbf{SCvx}$ has all limits and colimits.
 Furthermore it is a symmetric monoidal closed category under the tensor product.
-The proof of the latter condition follows the proof by Meng, replacing finite sums with countable sums.
+The proof of the latter condition follows the proof by [Meng 1988](#Meng1988), replacing finite sums with countable sums.

 The full subcategory consisting of the single object $\Delta_{\mathbb{N}}$ is dense in $\mathbf{SCvx}$, and hence we can employ the restricted Yoneda embedding to view superconvex spaces as the functors $\widehat{A}=\mathbf{SCvx}(\cdot,A) \in \mathbf{Set}^{\Delta_{\mathbb{N}}^{op}}$, where $\Delta_{\mathbb{N}}$ is viewed as a [[monoid]].